phoenix-apps/phoenix-apps/Contributing.md

 1. Build tools you'll need may include NodeJS and npm (see Front End above) as well as dotnet (see Back End above)

-1. Travis-CI scripts can use Linux and Unix specific tools like `curl` and `zip`, which are not available on Windows.
-Equivalents can be found relatively easily, however, it is recommended that you test these in a Linux VM.
+1. CI scripts can use Linux and Unix specific tools like `curl` and `zip`, which are not available on Windows.
+Equivalents can be found relatively easily, however, it is recommended that you develop/ test these in a Linux VM.
   > If you're on Windows, you can use any Linux VM you like, but we recommend [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) with an Ubuntu distro

 # Submitting a change